a-sit-plus/warden-supreme/docs/docs/integration/datamodel.md

 The server extracts the challenge nonce from the CSR subject and the attestation statement from the CSR attribute identified by proofOID, then validates:

-- Challenge binding: the attestation’s nonce/clientDataHash must incorporate the exact server-issued nonce.
+- Challenge binding: the nonce must match the exact server-issued nonce and it must not be expired.
-- Platform trust & policy: certificate chain, environment (prod/sandbox), app identity, device state, counters/continuity (see iOS notes below), boot/patch state (Android), and key usage constraints.
+- Platform trust & policy: certificate chain, environment (prod/sandbox), app identity, device state, counters/continuity (see iOS notes below), boot/patch state (Android).
-- Time: issuance time and validity windows to mitigate clock drift and replay.
+- Time: issuance time and validity windows for replay protection.

-## Semantics across Platforms

-- Android: supports offline attestation/assertion semantics with negligible runtime impact once keys are provisioned.
-- iOS: does not natively expose Android-style offline assertions.
-Warden Supreme replicates uniform assertion-like semantics on iOS by leveraging App Attest artifacts plus a server-issued challenge to mirror Android behavior.
-  On iOS these proofs require contacting Apple services, which can introduce latency.

-## Rationale

-- Single canonical container: a CSR provides a signed envelope with well-understood parsing and signature semantics.
-- Cross-platform uniformity: Android’s native flows and iOS’s replicated assertion semantics slot into the same transport and verification pipeline.
-- Explicit outcomes: typed responses allow clients to differentiate retryable time issues from policy/trust failures.

-## Operational Implications

-- Statefulness: back-ends persist per-app-instance identity (key IDs/public keys), but forego complex tracking mechanisms like those proposed by Apple's App Attest.
-- Privacy Controls: This strategy inimizes stored identifiers and prevents concrete user tracking.